kunkel321/QuickPath/README.md

 QuickPath has a minimal interface.
 When a Windows 'Open' or 'Save as' type of dialog is opened, whatever (if any) folders are open will by listed in a popup menu.
 Click a menu item to quickly use that folder as the location in the the Windows dialog.
 Active DOpus tabs are marked with a little blue arrow icon.

+PLEASE NOTE that the above QuickPath.exe is not a compiled verson of the QuickPath.ahk file.
+Rather, it is just a copy of AutoHotkey64.exe that has been renamed.
+So the .ahk and the .exe must stay in the same folder.

 ![Screenshot of QuickPath popup menu](https://github.com/kunkel321/QuickPath/blob/main/QuickPath%20screenshot.png)

 Tips: